 Description of a Lancashire Heeler

+The Lancashire Heeler is the smallest UK herding dog.
 The coat is smooth with an undercoat which keeps the dog dry in all weathers and it may have a slight mane round the neck in winter.
 The dog is usually black and tan, but liver and tan is now recognised by the Kennel Club.
 Bitches are preferably about 10ins (25cms) high, the dogs being slightly larger up to a maximum of 12ins (30cms).

 Working characteristics of the Lancashire Heeler